Jane Williams, Lady Williams of Elvel: Career

 Lady Williams served as a personal secretary to Winston Churchill from December 1949 until April 1955.
 Churchill hired her when she was twenty-two years old, following a typical cursory interview.
 She began working for him at his home, 28 Hyde Park Gate, and was the junior of several other young women employed by Churchill.
-She was responsible for dictation, typing, and filing paperwork and handled personal chores including taking Churchill's poodle, Rugus, to the dog spa, ordering paints, and handling the post.
+She was responsible for dictation, typing, and filing paperwork and handled personal chores including taking Churchill's poodle, Rufus, to the dog spa, ordering paints, and handling the post.
 Following his elected as Prime Minister of the United Kingdom, Lady Williams worked for Churchill at 10 Downing Street.

 In 1952, she accompanied Churchill as he was driven to the airport to greet Elizabeth II upon her return from Kenya following the death of her father, George VI.
 Lady Williams wrote down the speech Churchill dictated that he would later broadcast to the nation.

 After Churchill suffered a stroke in 1953, she read to him and assisted him in his return to public life with a speech to the Conservative Party at Margate.
 She left 10 Downing Street in 1955 just prior to her first marriage.

 Following her divorce from her first husband, she returned to work, first as probation officer and later as a secretary for a professor at Imperial College London.

 Lady Williams was later interviewed by Cita Stelzer for her books Dinner With Churchill: Policy-Making at the Dinner Table and Working with Winston: The Unsung Women Behind Britain’s Greatest Statesman.

 In 2007, she spoke at the Churchill War Rooms.

 In 2017, Lady Williams attended the International Churchill Conference in New York City and gave an address to the attendees, with Celia Sandys serving as moderator.

 Personal life

 During the last year Lady Williams worked for Churchill, she had a brief affair with his private secretary Sir Anthony Montague Browne.
 Lady Williams and Browne were ninth cousins once-removed, as descendants of John Erskine, Earl of Mar and eleventh cousins twice-removed as descendants of James V of Scotland.

 In April 1955, she married Gavin Bramhall James Welby.
 On 6 January 1956, she gave birth to a son, Justin Portal Welby.
-A paternity test done in 2016 revealed that Welby was not the biological son of Gavin Welby, but of Browne.
+A paternity test undertaken in 2016 revealed that Welby was not the biological son of Gavin Welby, but of Browne.

 She obtained a divorce from her first husband in 1959 and, in 1975, married a second time to the merchant banker Charles Cuthbert Powell Williams.
 Her husband, who later served as the Chairman of the Price Commission, was created a life peer in 1985.
 Upon her husband's elevation to the peerage, she was entitled to the style and title The Right Honourable The Lady Williams of Elvel.

 She died on 15 July 2023.